 Parkway initiated this project by prevailing in a public RFP process with a proposal for a $150 million urban mixed-use project across from the National Aquarium on Baltimore's Inner Harbor.
-Parkway sought out the site, conceived the development scope and assembled the successful development team.
-The project includes three-levels of upscale retail and restaurants, a 275,000 square foot office tower with unsurpassed harbor views and the parking garage with 940 spaces.
+Parkway sought out the site, conceived the development scope, and assembled the successful development team.
+The project includes three levels of upscale retail and restaurants, a 275,000 square foot office tower with unsurpassed harbor views, and a parking garage with 940 spaces.

 Parkway saw the potential for added value in the site through development and structured a submission to the Baltimore City Community College (the owner) that successfully communicated our vision to them.

-•We gained the all of the necessary approvals and entitlements.
+- We gained all of the necessary approvals and entitlements.

-•The site transformed from an undervalued lot to a productive development, enhancing the value of the site and contributing to general upgrading of the quality and value of the whole area.
+- The site transformed from an undervalued lot to a productive development, enhancing the value of the site and contributing to the general upgrading of the quality and value of the whole area.